TheMrGhostman/Semi-Sup_Deep_networks_for_plasma_state_identification/data/README.md

-Currently we are working on getting permission to publish data (dataset) used for experiments
+Currently, we are working on obtaining permission to publish data (dataset) used for experiments.